thefisk/blog/content/posts/azurerm-terraform-provider-debugging-deepdive.md

 resourceOrchestratedVirtualMachineScaleSetCreate() takes two arguments, 'd' takes a pointer to a type of `pluginsdk.ResourceData`, while 'meta' will accept types of `interface{}`.
 Essentially, d is where the contents from our Terraform config are fed into the function.
 I'm not a huge fan of Go's preference for single letter variables as function arguments, but that's just me.

-On [line 233](https://github.com/hashicorp/terraform-provider-azurerm/blob/5fd32b3b3cf8a4a1891dee79e8890a125a2f36ce/internal/services/compute/orchestrated_virtual_machine_scale_set_resource.go#L233), our provider starts building up a variable for our resource called `props`, this is an instance of type `compute.VirtualMachineSccaleSet` which itself is a Go `struct`.
+On [line 233](https://github.com/hashicorp/terraform-provider-azurerm/blob/5fd32b3b3cf8a4a1891dee79e8890a125a2f36ce/internal/services/compute/orchestrated_virtual_machine_scale_set_resource.go#L233), our provider starts building up a variable for our resource called `props`, this is an instance of type `compute.VirtualMachineScaleSet` which itself is a Go `struct`.
 A struct is _sort_ of like a class in that it is a defined list of property names and value types, but seeing as Go is _not_ object orientated, there are no constructors or methods attached to a struct.
 But in plain English, it's a blueprint for _'a thing'_.

 ![Props](/img/Props_01.png)